 2. Self-Service & Automated Clearance all the wayyy (almost).

 Flying off just got easier.
 You no longer have to put on your best smile for airline agents, because everything is automated all the way to boarding!
 From self-service check-in machines, the terminal uses state-of-the-art technology, including fingerprints and facial recognition, to authenticate the passenger’s identity.

 Self-Service Check-in Machines

-This machine also prints your Boarding Pass + the bag-tag for the baggage that you’re checking in.
-Attach the bag-tag to your luggage (don’t forget to keep the reference piece justttt in case you need to trace it if it ever goes missing).
+This machine also prints your Boarding Pass + the bag-tag for your check-in baggage.
+Attach the bag-tag to your luggage (don’t forget to keep the reference piece in case you need to trace it if it ever goes missing).

 It was awesome to see that T4’s Bag-Drop belt is mere centimeters off the ground.
 Hooray especially for the [petite] solo travelers!
 I’d struggled with lifting my 25kg luggage up onto airports’ bag-drop whenever I leave Europe in winter.
 This one should be a piece of cake.

 (This self-service Bag-Drop service is available for passengers at least 6 years old.)